aimee-mcneil-melville/ToDo-Full-Stack/README.md

 *Or, from heroku.com*

-* From the dashboard, click the '+' tag in the top right corner.
-Create a name and press 'create app'.
+* From the dashboard, click the 'New' button in the top right corner.
+Create a name and a region and press 'create app'.
 Scroll down to the 'deploy using heroku git' section and copy the line that starts 'heroku git:remote -a YOUR_HEROKU_APP'.
-This adds `heroku` as a new remote to your repo, similar to `origin`.
+When you run this line in your terminal, it will add `heroku` as a new remote to your repo, similar to `origin`.
 Type `git remote -v` to see it.

 ## Provision and deploy